 Illustrator: Alex Savakis.
 Created on an iPad Pro with the ProCreate app and Apple Pencil.

-While I was drawing on my iPad my TV was tuned to the 2016 Rio Olympic Games.
+Behind the scenes: while I was drawing on my iPad my TV was tuned to the 2016 Rio Olympic Games.
 I heard the TV announcer say, “What gravity?”, in reference to a comment by Mutaz Essa Barshin.
 Mr. Barshim participated in the high jump.
 He was the first person to bring home a silver medal for his country, Qatar.

 I imagined the elation Mr. Barshim felt as he cleared the high jump bar.
 I posted the piece to Instagram and Twitter.
 Two days later it was picked up by an online magazine from Doha, Qatar, who retweeted it.